Volume 5, Issue 9

 Originality/value: Although the phenomenon of silence is expected in organizations, there is little empirical evidence in the literature aimed at defining, analyzing, and coping with it.
 Silence climate has an impact on the ability of organizations to detect errors and learn.
 Therefore, organizational effectiveness is negatively affected.
 This research aims to measure the effect of OS on OL.
 Based on the findings of this research, some important implications are discussed.

-organizational silence, organizational learning
+Keywords: organizational silence, organizational learning

 [Download Full Paper] [Page 52-71]